 What does it mean to use science to ignite change?

 Time runs out.
 Things don’t always work out for the best.
 Windows of opportunity shut.

 When it comes to making important life changes, you don’t want to waste time or money.
 Using science to ignite change saves you both.
-As an associate certified coach with over 30 years of experience as a psychologist, I am uniquely qualified to apply scientific principles to help you reach your goals.
+As a professional coach who has undergone intensive advanced training, I am uniquely qualified to apply scientific principles to help you reach your goals (follow this link to read more about me).
 Research shows that effective coaching both enhances and leverages a person’s strengths.
 I can help you create and sustain meaningful change in your life by harnessing the power of the scientific research underlying assessment, techniques, and strategies for growth.

 How do you define coaching?

 Coaching is a collaborative, interactive, and dynamic professional relationship between you and your coach.
 You come to the relationship with an intention to grow and actively create change in your life.
 You lead the way by defining goals and clear action steps to achieve those goals.
 The coach listens intently, asks powerful questions, and shares observations, acting as a thought partner to support and challenge you.